Miriam-Attias/dna-sequence-project/README.md

 Sequences<br />
 The application's most important elements are sequences.
 These are DNA sequences (composed of the four characters A, C, T and G).
 Each sequence that is held in the app's memory has a name and sequence number.
 When referring to a sequence in commands, unless otherwise defined, it is possible to refer it either by its ID or by its name.

-Reference to the sequence number is done using the hash character # <br />
+Reference to the sequence number is done using the hash character #, For example:<br />
-For example:<br />
 #1 means sequence number 1 .<br />
 #107 means sequence number 107.

-Reference to the sequence name is done using the at character @ <br />
+Reference to the sequence name is done using the at character @, For example:<br />
-For example:<br />
 @short-seq refers to the sequence named short-seq.<br />
 @dolly-dna refers to the sequence named dolly-dna.